RAOMMA/PricePrediction/README.md

 Fine-tune hyperparameters for better model performance.
 Gather more labeled data for improved accuracy.
 References
-Author: Mirza Salman
+Author: Muhammad Mubashir Ali
-Contact: salmansaluu661@gmail.com
+Contact: muhammadmubashirali63@gmail.com
 Feel free to customize this README to include any additional information you want to provide about the project.